mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 If you ask Google Chrome nicely, it will give you a user's Chrome Cookies.

+Once you've stolen the cookies, you're logged in as your victim to whatever websites they've logged in to.

 Unlike other ways of getting Chrome Cookies, you don't need to have the user's password/root access if you do it this way.
+You just need to be able to execute code on their computer.
 It works by using Chrome's Remote Debugging Protocol.

-Once you've stolen the cookies, you're logged in as your victim to whatever websites they've logged in to.
+This blog post is about how the technique works, how I found it, and man's hubris.

 If you wanna skip this dumb blog post and just get the "exploit", here ya go: [https://github.com/defaultnamehere/cookie_crimes](https://github.com/defaultnamehere/cookie_crimes).
 Don't spend it all at once.